atoum/atoum.github.io/features.md

 <section class="visual-section">
 ## Meaningful asserters

-atoum provides a <a href="http://docs.atoum.org/en/latest/asserters.html">full-featured set of natural and expressive assertions</a> making test cases as much readable as possible.
+atoum provides a [full-featured set of natural and expressive assertions][asserters] making test cases as much readable as possible.
 The following example asserts the integer `150` is greater than `100` and lower than or equal to `200`:

 {% highlight php %}